All Programs are In Person and via Zoom, except where noted

 New Horizons Music Week

 First Week of August Every Year Join other music lovers in a musical extravaganza!
-New Horizons hosts various presenters and musicians, focusing on the love and enjoyment of music.
-Hear beautiful renditions of the Piano and experienced vocalists accompanied by guitar and other instruments, indulge in an hour of songs performed by an accomplished tenor, experience the joy of Jazz, learn about the history of various musicians, music genres and pivotal musical events, and more!
-In Person ONLY at Narberth Borough Hall
+New Horizons hosts various presenters and musicians, focusing on the love and history of music.
+Hear beautiful renditions of the Saxophone, Organ, and Piano among others, indulge in an hour of songs performed by New Horizons' own Act III Music Group, Learn about the history of various musicians, music genres and pivotal musical events, and more!
+In Person at Narberth Borough Hall

 Protect our Planet

-with Phyllis Blumberg, PhD Join in this discussion of different ways that you can restore nature and create a healthier planet.
+with Pauline Rosenberg Join in this discussion of different ways that you can restore nature and create a healthier planet.
 By taking care of our planet, we take care of ourselves!
-Next Session: "Climate Conversations” w/ Phyllis Blumberg, PhD
+Next Session: May 2024: "Reduce Your Carbon Pollution"

 Travel Club: